 A relatively new technology in the field of structural engineering, hybrid composite beams (HCB), have been deployed in bridges as an alternative to traditional materials such as concrete and steel.
 As a brief descriptor, the HCB is essentially a concrete tied arch encased in a fiber-reinforced polymer (FRP) shell.
 When compared to steel and concrete, the HCB system is lighter in weight, which allows for multiple members to be transported on a single truck and smaller cranes to be used during construction, and even reuse of existing substructures.
-For railroad applications, these characteristics may be ideal for remote areas or even rapid replacement applications.
 In addition, the protective nature of the FRP outer shell provides additional resistance to corrosion for the reinforcement internal to the system, potentially offering an extended lifespan over conventional girders.
-Similar to other beam type bridges for highways, the HCB system can be made composite with a conventionally reinforced concrete deck.
+Similar to other beam type bridges for highways, the HCB system is made composite with a conventionally reinforced concrete deck.

-The bridge application studied in this investigation leveraged an implementation application by the Virginia Department of Transportation, which included the design and construction of a HCB bridge in Colonial Beach, Virginia.
-The design proposed the construction of an HCB Bridge System as a replacement for the existing bridge that crossed Tides Mill Stream along Route 205 in Colonial Beach, VA.
-The existing bridge structure was a 44 ft span simply-supported concrete girder bridge with 45° skew and served as a primary connector route for the Colonial Beach community.
-The primary goal of the investigation was to gain a better understanding of the system behavior including how the loads are transmitted, both at the system and element levels, and also an understanding of dynamic characteristics of the system.
-This report includes a synthesis of the live load testing program of this bridge, but additional details are available in the final VCTIR Report available at: http://vtrc.virginiadot.org/AllPubs.aspx.
+This study was conducted as a means of evaluating HCB girders for use in a skewed bridge project in Colonial Beach, Virginia.
+At the onset of this project, the Virginia Department of Transportation (VDOT) proposed the construction of an HCB bridge system as a replacement for the existing bridge that crossed Tides Mill Stream along Route 205 in Colonial Beach.
+The existing bridge structure was a 44 ft span simply supported concrete girder bridge with a 45° skew (Figure 1) and served as a primary connector route for the Colonial Beach community.
+With respect to the HCB system for bridges, previous testing and applications had been limited to straight bridges, and VDOT wished to gather more information on the behavior of these complicated HCBs in a skewed configuration.
+The primary goal of the investigation was to gain a better understanding of the system behavior including how the loads are transmitted, both at the system and element levels, and to provide recommendations on how the structure might be inspected and evaluated in the future to ensure the beams are in sound condition, despite the inability to inspect visually the crucial load carrying components encased in the fiberglass shell.